trisfaizal/Marketing-Site/_posts/2015-03-04-5-reasons-you-should-use-jekyll.md

 4. Sites are fast
 5. Control over the system

+#### If I may generalise even further:

+It would seem to me that those 5 most common answers for loving Jekyll are really subsets of two larger comforts for developers:

+1. You understand exactly what&#39;s happening: HTML + CSS/SASS + Markdown get fed in and compiled, and those components themselves are easy to manipulate with minimal new learning.
+That gives you power and confidence.
+2. You love what gets spit out - static site files are extremely easy to handle: their speed, security and stability are all amazing.

+Predictability cannot be overvalued for developer peace of mind!

 #### In their own words:

 &nbsp;&quot;What do you love about Jekyll?&quot;